wu-lee/gpgwrapper/README.md

 it can be minimised enough for our purposes, and the various command-line options hidden.

-I use `gpg2`, generally because it is newer and better suited for batch scripting - it has options for controlling pinentry etc. Since for security we deliberately avoid using the `PATH` to find executables, is assumed that this is at `/usr/bin/gpg2`.
+I use `gpg` version2 as it has options for controlling pinentry.
+Since for security we deliberately avoid using the `PATH` to find executables, it is assumed that this is at `/usr/bin/gpg`.
+If this is not the case you may need to either insert a symlink to the right executable, or modify the script appropriately for your system.

 I use built-in Bash commands instead of external commands where possible, to reduce dependencies.